OfficeDev/Office-Add-in-JavaScript-WebApiService/README.md

 This sample requires the following:

   - Excel 2013, Word 2013, PowerPoint 2013, or Project 2013.
-  - Visual Studio 2013 with Update 5 or Visual Studio 2015.
+  - Visual Studio 2013 (Update 5) or Visual Studio 2015, with Microsoft Office Developer Tools.
   - Any browser that supports ECMAScript 5.1, HTML5, and CSS3, such as Internet Explorer 9, Chrome 13, Firefox 5, Safari 5.0.6, or a later version of these browsers.
   - Familiarity with JavaScript programming and web services.